STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar5/sm5_differential_expression_analysis.md

     ## [1] "contr.treatment"

 Now you have a design that allows you to compare the effect development stage for the two genotypes.
-The baseline is wild-type at the E16 developmental stage.
+The baseline is NrlKO at the E16 developmental stage.

 If genotype and developmental stage are interactive, then we should see some genes which are up-regulated over development for one genotype but down regulated for the other.
-Specifically, these gens would have a differential expression of in the dev\_stage4\_weeks term in one direction and a differential expression in the genotypeNrlKO:dev\_stage4\_weeks term in the opposite direction.
+Specifically, these genes would have a differential expression of in the dev\_stage4\_weeks term in one direction and differential expression in the `genotypeWT:dev_stage4_weeks` term in the opposite direction.

 Let’s try and find these genes!